How to get from Hanoi to Sapa

 It’s best to book your ride online beforehand through BookAway to get a better overview of bus schedules, rates, and departure & arrival points.

-Alternative: Van from Hanoi to Sapa
+Hanoi to Sapa by Minivan

 Hanoi to Sapa by Train

-If you contact your hotel beforehand, you might even be allowed to check in early and take a shower before setting off to see the beautiful Sapa.
+If you contact your hotel beforehand, you might be allowed to check in early and take a shower before setting off to see the beautiful Sapa.

 PRO TIP: If you are short of time, you can book the night train back to Hanoi for the next day.
 When doing this, you can do one-day tour on the day of arrival (day 1), sleep one night in Sapa and do another day tour the next day (day 2).
 On the second day, you can take the night train back to Hanoi.